 Most people find trees aesthetically pleasing, but did you know they can also help conserve energy?
 They help us stay cool in the summer and lower our energy bills by shading our homes.
-In the fall deciduous trees shed their leaves allowing the sun to shine through and warm the house just as temperatures are starting to drop.
-When considering what type of trees to plant around your home it is important to take into account the desired look of your landscape, but at the same time you can consider using the landscape to help you have the energy efficiency you would like.
+In the fall deciduous trees shed their leaves.
+This allows the sun to shine through and warm the house just as temperatures are starting to drop.
+When considering what type of trees to plant around your home it is important to take into account the desired look of your landscape.
+At the same time, you can consider using the landscape to help you have the energy efficiency you would like.

 Choosing Your Trees

-Next choose trees with the largest canopy at full growth as it will require less trees to be planted, it will give you a lager shaded area to enjoy cool weather at the hot times of summer, and will give you a longer cooling during the summer as it gets hottest as the sun is going down.
-In the winter, depending on the trees you have chosen, you will benefit from either a good wind shelter or if you chose deciduous trees, then you will benefit from more moisture and nutrients to penetrate down into the soil.
+Next, choose trees with the largest canopy at full growth.
+This requires fewer trees to be planted.
+Plus, it will give you a larger shaded area to enjoy cool weather at the hot times of summer and will give you a longer cooling during the summer as it gets hottest as the sun is going down.
+In the winter, depending on the trees you have chosen, you will benefit from either a good wind shelter or if you chose deciduous trees.
+Then you will benefit from more moisture and nutrients to penetrate down into the soil.

 Planting Your Trees